forestgrape/coronavirus/controlling.md

 #### Suggestions for Infected
 as for [Possibly Infected](#suggestions-for-possibly-infected) and additionally
-* [High-filtration mask](./masks.md#high-filtration) in all indoor spaces/rooms where people to protect can be.
+* [High-filtration mask](./masks.md#high-filtration) in all indoor spaces/rooms where people to protect are.
 Including the own building (stairwell e.g. for laundry/going outside) and the flat e.g. when living in flat sharing.
 The mask should be changed frequently.
 * No crowded places (outdoors and indoors)
 * Distance: 2 meters outdoors and 4 meters indoors.
 * No close range face-to-face talking
 * Ventilate the room and flat before opening extern doors ([Large Buildings](#large-buildings)).
-Ideally ventilate before opening the personal room and open the door slightly only.
+Ideally ventilate before opening the personal room and open the door reduced.

 #### Isolation by Home-Lockdown
 To reduce spread isolation by home-lockdown is a radical measure.
 The more is known about Sars-CoV-2 and its spreading the more fine-grained the measures can be.
 * Isolation should be used with care since it can discourage people from testing and being transparent e.g. disclosing socials contacts and travel history.
 * There are good reasons against home isolation:
     - Going outside is important for an intact immune system and good health.
 This is important for infected too.
-    - Indoor sports can produce a lot of exhaled breadth condensate/aerosols and thus put people in the same building at risk.
+    - Indoor movement/light sports can produce a lot of exhaled breadth condensate/aerosols and thus put people in the same building at risk.

   Preventing spread opportunities e.g. avoiding indoor and/or crowded public spaces is important.